SadeSiddiqui/SEB-project-2/README.md

 ## License and Acknowledgements

+This project is licensed under the MIT License.
+See the [LICENSE]file for details.

 This project was built using the following technologies:

 - React - A JavaScript library used for building user interfaces.
 - TypeScript - A strongly type programming language that build on JavaScript.
 - Vite - A mondern frontend building tool used for faster development.
 - Bulma - A mondern CSS framework based on Flexbox.

 ## Contact Information